dyakonoff/cuba-validation/README.md

 [order-item-edit.xml](orderman/modules/web/src/com/haulmont/dyakonoff/orderman/web/orderitem/order-item-edit.xml)

-However, this is not the approach I would recommend for complex cases, mainly because of difficulties with groovy script debugging and lack of support from an IDE.
-If you still chose to try that way I would say that keeping groovy script in a separate file and giving component reference to it would be a better option.
+However, this is not the approach I would recommend for complex cases, mainly because of difficulties with groovy script debugging and lack of support from  IDE.
+If you still chose to try this way I would say that keeping groovy script in a separate file and giving component a reference to it would be better option.

 [Top](#content)

 ## Validation in UI screen controllers

-This is a simple and intuitive approach that wold allow you to perform quite complex checks of your screen data.
+This is a simple and intuitive approach that allows you to perform quite complex checks of a screen data.
 Here are pros and cons of this way:

 **Pros:**

 * Easy to implement: you just need to override `postValidate` method in your screen controller.
-* Has access to Entity object, screen UI controls, middleware services etc...
+* It has access to Entity object, screen UI controls, middleware services etc...
-* Can do checks of arbitrary complexity.
+* It can do checks of arbitrary complexity.
-* Easy to debug.
+* It is easy to debug.

 **Cons:**